-Obesity--even moderate overweight--puts an undue stress on the back, legs, and internal organs, and this can eventually exacerbate many physical problems and compromise health.
+Obesity, even moderate overweight, puts an undue stress on the back, legs, and internal organs, and this can eventually exacerbate many physical problems and compromise health.
 Obesity increases the body's resistance to insulin and susceptibility to infection, and puts one at higher risk for developing coronary artery disease, diabetes, gallbladder disease, high blood pressure, kidney disease, stroke, and other serious health problems that can result in premature death.
 Obese persons suffer psychologically as well as physically, because our society tends to equate beauty, intelligence, and even success with being thin.

 The most common cause of obesity are poor diet and/ or eating habits and lack of exercise.
 Other factors that can lead to obesity include glandular malfunctions, diabetes, hypoglycemia, emotional tension, boredom, and a simple love for food.
 At least one third of Americans are 20 percent or more overweight.
-Even thought this country is going through several fitness crazes in recent years, Americans today are fatter, more stressed out, and no likelier to get regular exercise than we where ten years ago.
+Even though this country is going through several fitness crazes in recent years, Americans today are fatter, more stressed out, and no likelier to get regular exercise than we were ten years ago.

 Americans spend more than 30 billion dollars each year on diet aids and remedies.
 Unfortunately, even those who lose weight often put it back on.

 Drink 8-10 glasses of distilled water a day.
 Herbal teas can also be added to the water count.